Sub-Committee on Standards and Conformance

 Nominated representatives from specialist regional bodies such as the Asia-Pacific Laboratory Accreditation Cooperation (APLAC), the Asia-Pacific Legal Metrology Forum (APLMF), the Asia-Pacific Metrology Program (APMP), the Pacific Accreditation Cooperation (PAC), and the Pacific Area Standards Congress (PASC) participate in SCSC meetings as expert regional bodies responsible for the development of standards and conformance infrastructure in the Asia-Pacific region.

 The Food Safety Cooperation Forum (FSCF) and the Joint Regulatory Advisory Committee (JRAC) report to the SCSC as its subsidiary bodies and as official groups of APEC.

-The subcommittee also continued its work on alignment with international standards through the implementation of alignment work according to the Voluntary Action Plan (VAP).
-Alignment work within the target standards that are included in the 6th and current VAP will continue until the end of 2018.
+The SCSC also continues it work on alignment with international standards through the implementation of alignment work according to the Voluntary Action Plan (VAP).
+Currently, the 8th VAP is in the process.

 - The SCSC reaffirmed its focus on examining regulatory issues in the APEC region aimed at advancing towards the Bogor Goals.

 - Members agreed to continue cooperation on the 8th Voluntary Action Plan (VAP) to collate information on the alignment of each economy’s national standards to international standards.